PerceptronV/scierra/README.md

 #### Keywords and Expressions Table

-Here is a table showing the different keywords and expressions that Scierra uses to categorise yur block of code:
+Here is a table showing the different keywords and expressions that Scierra uses to categorise yur block of code.

 | Preprocessor Section | Globals Section | Main Section |
 | :---: | :---: | :---: |